den-materials/advanced-debugging/README.md

 3. look really carefully at your DB with a magnifying glass

 ### DIY
 Try clicking a candy name and editing it's name and color.
 Verify that the data is saved correctly to your database by using breakpoints and the node inspector, as well as using the Mongo CLI.
 Where can you find the candy ID?
 Do you see the same document ID in both Node Inspector and Mongo CLI?
-How are you DB queries different between the two?
+How are your DB queries different between the two?

 Keep this in mind:
 1. What do you expect to see?